-- 4. Any repairs or adjustments along the race track must be made by the rider working alone with absolutely no outside assistance.
+- 4. Any repairs or adjustments along the race track must be made by the rider working alone with no outside assistance, except that rendered by the marshals.
 The marshals may assist the rider to the extent of helping him to lift the machine and holding it whilst any repairs or adjustments are made.
-The marshal may then assist him to re-start the machine. - 5.
+The rider may then be assisted by marshals or others to re-start or to move the machine on track, trackside or in the service road. - 5.
 If the rider intends to retire, then he must park his motorcycle in a safe area as indicated by the marshals. - 6.
 If the rider encounters a problem with the machine which will result in his retirement from the practice or the race, then he should not attempt to tour at reduced speed to the pits but should pull off the track and park his machine in a safe place or as indicated by the marshals. - 7.
-Riders who are returning slowly to the pits for remedial work should ensure that they travel as far as possible off the racing line. - 8.
-Riders may enter the pits during the race, but taking the motorcycle inside the pit box is not permitted.
+Riders who are returning slowly to the pits for remedial work should ensure that they travel as far as possible off the racing line.

+8. Riders may enter the pits during the race, but taking the motorcycle inside the pit box is not permitted.